arm/mlia/README.md

 ## **operators** (ops)

-Lists the model's operators with information about the compatibility with the specified target.
+Lists the model's operators with information about their compatibility with the specified target.

 *Examples:*